13 Jul GST Rate Impact on Digital Marketing Services in India

 What is GST?

-GST or Goods & Services tax is an indirect tax replacing all previous tax process which was having a cascading effect on taxes levied by the Central & State Governments.
-Governed by the Goods & Services tax Council & the finance ministry of India, the new tax regime has been introduced to change complete taxation system of India.
+GST (or Goods & Services tax), an indirect tax replacing all previous tax process which was having a cascading effect on taxes levied by the Central & State Governments.
+Governed by the Goods & Services tax Council & the Finance Ministry of India, the new tax regime has been introduced to change the complete taxation system of India.